Cycling in India: Mountain biking

-MTB races are also conducted by #KalyanCyclist at Rayate about 10 km from Kalyan.
-They have been doing this event since 2018.
+Mountain bike races are also organised by the Kalyan Cyclist group near Rayate, approximately 10 km from Kalyan.
+These events have been held annually since 2018.

 Road cycling

-The Tour of Nilgiris is a major non-competitive touring event in South Asia that covers 800 TO 1,000 kilometres in 8 days.
+The Tour of Nilgiris is a major non-competitive touring event in South Asia that covers 800 to 1,000 kilometres in 8 days.
 The Tour of Nilgiris (TfN), India's first Day Touring Cycle Ride, was born in 2008 with the twin objectives of promoting bicycling as an activity and spreading awareness about the bio-diversity, flora and fauna of the Nilgiris.

 India has put forth its foot in randonneuring events.
 These are conducted under the aegis of Audax Club Parisien and are now done across India with 15 clubs doing brevets every month.
-Brevets begun in India in 2010.
+Brevets began in India in 2010.
 200, 300, 400, 600, 1000 & 1200 kilometers events are conducted regularly as per the global calendar.

 The Rotary Club of Madras Midtown conducted a cycle rally called K2K Tour de Rotary, from Kashmir to Kanyakumari, for the cause of Swatch Bharat.

-In similar manner, Indian Cycling League conducts GPS based Cycling races to keep motivating cyclists of India.
+In a similar manner, Indian Cycling League conducts GPS-based Cycling races to keep motivating cyclists of India.